Schedule a Free Consultation

 Social Services

-Eligible to participate in China's social insurance programs including medical insurance, pension plans, and unemployment insurance on equal terms with Chinese nationals.
+Eligible to participate in China's social insurance programs including medical insurance, pension plans, and unemployment insurance on equal terms with a Chinese permanent resident or a Chinese citizen.

 Legal Identity